pivotal/docs-tap/install.md

             Warning: busybox didn\'t match any pattern in policy.
 Pod will be created as WarnOnUnmatched flag is true pod/bb created
             ```
-        1. Verify a signed image which does not validate with a configured public key will not launch
+        1. Verify that a signed image, that does not validate with a configured public key, does not launch.
+Run:
             ```bash
             kubectl run cosign-fail --image=gcr.io/projectsigstore/cosign:v0.3.0 --command -- sleep 900
             ```